dannyhlee/training-code/review-answers-wk4.md

 #### What does it mean to transform an RDD?

+To transform an RDD is to  produce a new RDD from an existing one through a series of functions.

 #### What does it mean to cache an RDD?

+Caching an RDD is keeping it persisted in memory to speed up processing and prevent recreation through its lineage.
+If we know that we are going to use it again in the series of tasks we are performing we can request that spark keep it in memory.

+We can cache in four ways:
+1. MEMORY_ONLY - default.
+If not enough, recompute.
+2. MEMORY_ONLY_SER - attempt to store it in memory serialized, requires less memory but more computer power to ser/deserialize it.
+3. MEMORY_AND_DISK - attempt to store in memory but if not enough room, put it on disk.
+4. MEMORY_AND_DISK_SER - as above, but stored serialized

 #### What does it mean to perform a parallel operation on an RDD?

 This is an "action" (reduce, collect, foreach) that causes your RDD to actually be evaluated.
 Reduce, aggregate dataset to value, return to driver.
 Map, return entire dataset to driver, foreach cases a side effect for each element in the collection.

 #### Why does Spark need special tools for shared variables, instead of just declaring, for instance, var counter=0?

 #### What is a broadcast variable?